-Subsequent coats can be applied after a few minutes as soon as it has flashed off.
-You do not have to be as concerned about contamination on these coats as they will not be seen on the finished product.
+Subsequent coats can be applied, if required after a few minutes as soon as it has flashed off.

+You do not have to be as concerned about contamination when applying these coats as they will not be seen on the finished product.